Directorate General of Forces Intelligence: Bureaus and Detachments

-Counter-terrorism unit
+Counter Terrorism and Intelligence Bureau

-Counter Terrorism and Intelligence Bureau (CTIB), is an elite counter terrorism intelligence unit of DGFI.
+Counter Terrorism and Intelligence Bureau, is an elite counter terrorism intelligence unit of DGFI.
 The Bureau was established in 2006 from the counterterrorism wing of DGFI which was established in 2002.
-The bureau was established along with the Rapid Action Battalion (RAB), and the counter terrorism cell of National Security Intelligence (NSI).
+The bureau was established along with the Rapid Action Battalion, and the counter terrorism cell of National Security Intelligence.
 CTIB is responsible for collecting and analysing intelligence on internal threats and counterattacks.
 CTIB agents are recruited from the Armed Forces and are responsible for gathering intelligence and executing special operations.

-Functions and activities
+In 2026 it has been renamed to Social Stabilization Intelligence Bureau (SSIB).

+Bureau X

+Bureau X is a DGFI-classified bureau responsible for foreign intelligence and espionage.
+As a unit of highly specialized operatives tasked with collecting intelligence on external threats, DGFI’s organizational structure and operational details are largely secret, so publicly available descriptions are limited and should be treated as unconfirmed.
+Around 2000, a new Bureau X was established to oversee these activities.

+Operations

 The DGFI and its activities are highly classified and confidential to both the mass media and civilians.
 The functions and priorities of DGFI have changed throughout the years and vary with the country's political situations and foreign affairs.
 The primary function of the DGFI is the collection of foreign military intelligence, however during recent times, the agency has extended its role to economic, political and foreign intelligence.
 DGFI maintains active collaborations with very few other secret services around the world.

-Military experts have termed the subcontinent as a beehive of intelligence and counterintelligence activity and labelled the NSI, DGFI, ISI, CIA, FSB, R&AW, MSS, Mossad, and MI6 as the big players in the Asian intelligence Scene.

-Notable foreign operations

-DGFI, like any other intelligence agency, collects information through human espionage.
-They have conducted numerous operations over the course of decades.
+Chittagong Hill Tracts

+DGFI has supported counterinsurgency operations in Chittagong Hill Tracts through intelligence monitoring and policy influence, including oversight of non-governmental organization activities perceived as potential security risks.
+Since the peace accord, DGFI has intervened in instances of suspected insurgent-linked training or advocacy, such as halting land management programs after reporting concerns to the Armed Forces Division, and ensuring presence during international fact-finding missions to safeguard operational sensitivities.
+These engagements align with broader military efforts under Operation Uttaran, initiated to address residual separatist activities.